n3wscott/kbash/README.md

 # kbash

-Run a bash script Kubernetes with Knative.
+Run a bash script on Kubernetes with Knative.

 _Note: this is a work in progress.
 Please give feedback by filing an issue._